 The bottom line is you want to compare this section of your merchant statement to the fees charged by other processors.
 The information you’re seeking will stand out when compared side by side.
-I have personally seen dozens of business save $50 to $100 per month–that’s $600 to $1,200 in savings per year–just by understanding their current rates better.
+I have personally seen dozens of businesses save $50 to $100 per month.
+That’s $600 to $1,200 in savings per year just by understanding their current rates better.

 Next time you meet with your account representative, ask them to calculate your effective rate.
 At the very least, you’ll find why you’re paying exactly what you are paying.
 You may also find a better deal somewhere else or be able to get a re-negotiated deal, at a lower rate, from your current processor.
 How could you improve your business with an extra $600 to $1,200 dollars a year in your pocket?

-Whichever merchant account processor you go with, be sure to ask questions about their effective rates, upfront and monthly fees, hardware fees, and other fees.
-Go with the merchant account processor that you feel is the most honest and fair with their rates.
+Last but not least, if you are considering adopting the interchange plus pricing, there are a number of factors to consider before choosing a merchant account provider: effective rates, upfront and monthly fees, hardware fees, and any other fees.
+Sign-up with the merchant account processor that you feel is the most honest and fair with their rates.